-Comprehensive information and resources to help you run the P&C
+Comprehensive information and resources to help you run the parent association

-Over the phone or email advice on any matters relating to the P&C from our friendly staff
+Over the phone or email advice on any matters relating to the parent association from our friendly staff

-Free training workshops for P&C officers and committee members
+Free training workshops for association officers and committee members

-- Access to Council's group insurance scheme which provides insurance for your P&C at much reduced cost.
+- Access to Council's group insurance scheme which provides insurance for your association at reduced cost.

-- Free publications: Our quarterly magazine "ParentACTion" (delivered to all schools), and our fortnightly ebulletin "Council Communicator" (emailed to P&C office-bearers at each school) are both full of interesting and useful information for parents and P&C office bearers.
+- Free publications: Our quarterly magazine "ParentACTion" (delivered to all schools), and our fortnightly ebulletin "Council Communicator" (emailed to office-bearers at each school) are both full of interesting and useful information for parents and parent committees.

-- Representation of P&C and parent concerns to the Minister and Education Directorate, resolution of problems with the school/Directorate and input to educational policy and decisions.
+- Representation of the concerns of public school parents and parent associations to the Minister and Education Directorate, resolution of problems with the school/Directorate and input to educational policy and decisions.

 - On request face-to-face meetings with your P&C to discuss any problems or concerns.

-- A regular forum to exchange ideas, network with other parents and share expertise or raise concerns with other P&Cs.
+- A regular forum to exchange ideas, network with other parents and share expertise or raise concerns with other parent associations.